 Well, that is an important question, isn’t it?
 Unfortunately, the true answer is: it depends.
 If you’d ask me for a price range I’d say it’s few thousand to a few hundred thousand Euros.
 But let’s take a look at what can influence the price.

-Form of your MVP – the price will be completely different if you decide on a clickable prototype than if you create a mobile application (even a simple one).
+Estimating the cost of your Minimum Viable Product (MVP) involves considering several factors.
+First, the form of your MVP, whether it’s a clickable prototype or a mobile app, will greatly impact the price.
 There are less costly solutions like low-code and no-code development techniques, but if you want to use the MVP as a base for further development it might be worth considering pricy options like mobile development.

-Minimum feature set – the price of your MVP can vary depending on what features you select as most crucial.
+The price of your MVP can vary depending on what core features you choose, and how complex they are.
 The number of features is one thing but it’s also important if they are commonly met development problems or require research and POC (Proof of Concept) first.

-The scale of the product – development technique and architecture decisions strongly depend on the predicted scale of the product.
-I always advise not to optimize before it’s necessary because optimization is a black hole for development time and your money.
+Additionally, consider the scale of your product and avoid early optimisation, as it can consume excessive development time and resources.
 It’s best to plan the target user group size and develop an MVP suitable for that number of users, not less not more.

-If you wonder how much it will cost for your product, I suggest you contact a software development company that offers solutions for startups and present them with your idea.
+If you’re unsure about the cost of your product, I suggest you contact a software development company that offers solutions for startups and present them with your idea.
 I’m sure they will help you make the right choices and will prepare an individual estimate.

 Unfortunately, I can only give you a wide range of a few days to even more than a year and send you back to the above paragraph about what influences the cost.
 The very same things have an impact on the timeline.